amarnathreddy0201/amarnathreddy0201/README.md

     a) In machine learning, an epoch is one complete pass through the entire training dataset during the training process of a model.
 Training typically involves multiple epochs to improve the model's accuracy.

-**43) How can you get good results using pytorch using pretrained/transfer learning**
+**43) How can we get good results using pytorch using pretrained/transfer learning**

     a) Leverages Prelearned Features: